As winter gives way to spring, will the novel coronavirus disappear with it?

 “Our understanding of the forces driving seasonal disappearance and recurrence of infectious diseases remains fragmentary, thus limiting any predictions about whether, or when, SARS will recur,” the authors wrote at the time.
 “It is true that most established respiratory pathogens of human beings recur in wintertime, but a new appreciation for the high burden of disease in tropical areas reinforces questions about explanations resting solely on cold air or low humidity.”

-The epidemiologist, who helped with the country’s response to SARS nearly two decades ago, told the outlet the virus may peak this later this month before cases plateau and then decline.
-Zhong — citing “mathematical modeling, recent events, and government action,” according to Reuters — hypothesized that the outbreak could be over by April.
+The epidemiologist, who helped with the country’s response to SARS nearly two decades ago, cited “mathematical modeling, recent events, and government action" when hypothesizing that the outbreak could be over by April.